MartynaMorawiec/ChatbotProject/README.md

 Create intents and appropriate utterances that describe some ways someone can ask about the:

-- News: highlight the key word "news" and create the entity
+- News: highlight the key word "news" and create the corresponding entity
-- Weather: highlight the location part of the sentence and create the entity
+- Weather: highlight the location part of the sentence and create the corresponding entity
 - Greetings
 - Bye